UCSD-ECEMAE-148/winter-2023-final-project-team-14/README.md

-**ECE - MAE 148 Team 14 Winter 2023 Repository**
-We want to use the OAK-D camera to run object detection (within the camera) and track different traffic details (common signs, speed limits, etc.)
+**Project Goal:** We used the OAK-D camera to run object detection (within the camera) and track different traffic details (common signs, speed limits, etc.)

 **Software and Hardware Description:**
 The OAK-D and depthAI are AI-enabled stereo cameras that allow for depth perception and 3D mapping.
 They are powerful tools for computer vision applications, such as object detection and tracking.
 The depthAI is a board that enables faster processing of images by offloading the computational workload from the main processor to dedicated hardware.